frequently asked questions

 Pretty much just your lovely self, dressed in comfortable, light, non-restrictive clothes, which allow for natural movement.
 You might want to bring a small sweat towel, bottle of water and a towel for showering.
 However, we provide mats, yoga bricks and props, quality shampoo, conditioner and shower gel.
 We also have shower towels available to hire for £1 and you can buy water from us too, also for £1.
 For further information, please visit our ‘Studio Etiquette’ page.

 Our Yoga Rocks teachers are experienced, friendly and caring.
-Your safety and comfort is always our and their priority, therefore, they will always offer adaptations or alternatives to the more advanced postures.
+Your safety and comfort is always our priority, therefore, they will always offer adaptations or alternatives to the more advanced postures.
 They will also always give verbal alignment cues, safety teaching points and visual demonstrations, where necessary.
 If you’ve advised them that you're happy to receive hands on adjustments, then they’ll do that too.
-All of our classes are therefore suitable for all levels, however, if you prefer to start with a slower paced class then you may wish to start with the Hot Hatha Onyx class or the Yin & Tonic Amethyst class.
-Alternatively, if you wish to start off learning a set sequence, then try our Yoga Rocks Jade class.
+All of our classes are therefore suitable for all levels, however, if you prefer to start with a slower paced class then you may wish to start with our Gentle Flow or Yin classes.
+Our Slow Flow and Hatha classes are also slightly slower paced classes and so you may prefer to start with those.
+Dynamo is our fastest paced class, so you may want to leave this one until you have practiced in the other yoga classes a few times first.
 For further information on the classes we offer, please visit our ‘Classes’ page.

 We want as many of our North London community as possible to be able to enjoy practicing yoga, therefore, we are pleased to offer 15% discount on the prices of our drop in classes and class packages, which haven’t already been discounted.
 For further information, please visit our ‘Special Offers & Pricing’ page.